labex-labs/open-source-labs/python/python-mastery/lab-ex7-2-decorator-chaining/en/step1.md

 Adds two things
 ```

 Great!
 The function name and docstring are preserved.
+This means that our decorator is now working as expected, and the metadata of the original function is intact.

 ## Fixing the validate.py Decorator

-Now, let's apply the same fix to the `validated` decorator in `validate.py`:
+Now, let's apply the same fix to the `validated` decorator in `validate.py`.
+This decorator is used to validate the types of function arguments and the return value based on the function's annotations.

-1. Open `validate.py` in the WebIDE
+1. Open `validate.py` in the WebIDE.

-2. Update the `validated` decorator with the `@wraps` decorator:
+2. Update the `validated` decorator with the `@wraps` decorator.
+The following code shows how to do it.
+The `@wraps(func)` decorator is added to the `wrapper` function inside the `validated` decorator to preserve the metadata.

 ```python
 from functools import wraps